ecrucru/anticrux/README.md

 	- Library: new method AntiCrux.prototype.predictMoves
 	- UI: hint to predict the moves
 	- Library: new method AntiCrux.prototype.startUI (for NodeJS only)
+	- Library: new method AntiCrux.prototype.getNewFischerId
+	- UI: integration around the Fischer's identifier of a game

 ### License